-Currently, you will need to resume your monthly payments on federal student loans after September 30, 2020.
-The interest rate will also return to what it was prior to March 13.
+You will need to resume your monthly payments on federal student loans, and the interest rate will return to what is was prior to March 13.

 I've been impacted by COVID-19 and can't make my payment.
 What do I do now?